‘Bachelorette’ Rachel Lindsay Shares Code Name For Fiance, Issues Watching Show

 She did share that she is seeing her guy every few weeks.
 In the past, contestants have admitted to sneaking around to see the person they pick, but Rachel said she isn’t doing that at all.
 Even though everyone knows that Rachel is engaged, her ring is being kept in a secret spot, and she isn’t allowed to wear it.
 This is a bit odd considering she has been so open about how the show ends this season.

 There is one other important thing that she shared about how things are going for them.
 Rachel doesn’t love that her fiance watches the show on Monday nights, but she also realizes that he needs to know what all went down and process everything.
 She says that Mondays are a bit hard for them because they talk about everything, but they are still doing great.
 It sounds like Rachel has found her man and she is happy.
-Fans are just going to have wait a few more weeks to find out who she is going to end up picking in the end.
+Fans are just going to have to wait a few more weeks to find out who she is going to end up picking in the end.
 Spoilers are out, but you never know if they are right or not.

 What do you think of Rachel Lindsay’s code name for her fiance?
 Do you think that she will end up married?
 Sound off in the comments section below, and don’t miss the new episodes of The Bachelorette on Monday nights on ABC.
-Rachel is just a few short weeks from sharing her pick and then after that it will be time for Bachelor in Paradise.
+Rachel is just a few short weeks from sharing her pick and then after that, it will be time for Bachelor in Paradise.

 HAPPY MONDAY!!!
 And that's right, you guessed it…it's a new episode of the Bachelorette!!!!
 Tune in tonight 8/7pm on @abcnetwork to watch me continue to find love and not with the beautiful @theyearofelan (as seen above)…we found love and friendship together last year but with the amazing 6 men left on this journey! #bachelornation #thebachelorette